Kyelang: Atal tunnel

+Railway

+Bilaspur will be a station on the under-construction Bhanupli–Leh line.
+Northern Railway has planned to construct 489 km long Broad Gauge (BG) Railway Line to connect Bhanupli near Anandpur Sahib with Leh.
+The proposed line will have India's longest Railway tunnel at Kyelang.
+The length of Keylong Tunnel will be 21.15 km long.
+The Leh railway line will also have India's and the world's highest railway station at Tanglang La, a whopping 5359 m above sea level.

 Sights and festivals

 Kyelang faces the famous Kardang Monastery, the largest and most important monastery in Lahaul, of the Drukpa sect of Tibetan Buddhism, which is on a slope across the river from Keylong.

 Sights near Kyelang include the Kardang, Shasur, and Tayul monasteries, all within a few kilometres of Kyelang.
 There is also a small temple dedicated to the local deity Kelang Wazir in the house of Shri Nawang Dorje that may be visited upon arrangement.

 The annual Lahaul Festival is held here each July with a big, busy market and a number of cultural activities.

 Tourism

 Kyelang is the district headquarters of Lahaul and Spiti district and is home to most of the government offices and facilities in Lahaul.
 It hosts a regular bazaar.

 There are some tourist facilities including a Circuit House, a Public Works Department (PWD) Rest House, a Sainik (Army) Rest House, a Tourist Bungalow, and a number of small hotels.

-If you are traveling by car or bike, please adhere speed limits in Lahual spiti valley as speed cameras are in use throughout the area and you will be fined.